turbot/steampipe-plugin-config/docs/index.md

 #### Configuring Remote Git Repository URLs

-You can also configure `ini_paths`, `json_paths`, `toml_paths` and `yml_paths` with any Git remote repository URLs, e.g., GitHub, BitBucket, GitLab.
+You can also configure `ini_paths`, `json_paths`, `toml_paths`, `xml_paths`, and `yml_paths` with any Git remote repository URLs, e.g., GitHub, BitBucket, GitLab.
 The plugin will then attempt to retrieve any INI, JSON and YML files from the remote repositories.

 For example: